Coming Up Next... A Whole Lot!

 COMMUNITY OUTREACH: WE SERVE WITH PRIDE

 Join The Colorado Council of Black Nurses Inc in supporting under-served communities to be equal contributors in the determination of healthcare standards by increasing the number of Black/African American professional nurses throughout the healthcare continuum.
 You don't have to be "Black" to belong.
 You only need a desire to support the mission of equitable healthcare for ALL and a willingness to address health equity from a cultural perspective.
+Shown here, early pandemic photos.
+CCBN was tireless in its efforts to secure opportunities for equitable health.

 ________________________________________________________________________